CBID2/writetech-accelerator-portfolio-christinebelzie/docs/documentation-tooling/getting-started.md

 # Getting Started

 Welcome to daily.dev!
-This guide will help you get started with daily.dev.
+This guide will help you set up and start exploring everything daily.dev has to offer.

+---

 ## What is daily.dev? 🤔

-daily.dev is where developers can connect with other developers worldwide, discover the latest tech trends all in one place.
-We curate content from **1300+ trusted sources**, organize it into a personalized feed so you can easily find what you're looking for.
-Whether it's the latest AI breakhtroughs, updates on your favorite programming languages, or the latest tech news, daily.dev has got you covered.
+daily.dev is a community-driven platform where developers connect, share insights, and stay on top of the latest tech trends—all in one place.

+We curate content from **1,300+ trusted sources** and organize it into a **personalized feed** so you can:

+- Discover the latest AI breakthroughs and programming updates
+- Follow news on your favorite technologies
+- Connect with other developers worldwide

+Whether you want to learn, share, or collaborate, daily.dev helps you stay ahead without the noise.

+Want to see it in action? 🎥
-Want to learn more?
-Check out our video below
+Check out our quick intro video below:

 <iframe width="700" height="400" src="https://www.youtube.com/embed/igZCEr3HwCg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title="Introduction video for daily.dev"></iframe>